Skip to main content

 Security is the responsibility of all students, and students are personally responsible for abiding by the security policies pertaining to residence halls.
 Actions that compromise the security of residence or living areas will subject the individuals responsible to disciplinary action and related fees.
 The University will enter resident spaces as needed to ensure the safety and security of the individual space or the building.

-We expect that all members of the residence hall community—residents, staff and visitors—act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
+All members of the residence hall community—residents, staff and visitors—are expected to act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
 All residential students are prohibited from creating a health or safety hazard within residence halls and dining centers and the University may request or require a resident to leave the residence hall if their continued presence in the housing community poses a health or safety risk for community members.
-Residential students are required to comply with health and safety laws, orders, ordinances, regulations and health and safety guidance adopted by the University as it relates to public health crises, including COVID-19.
+Residential students are required to comply with health and safety laws, orders, ordinances, regulations and health and safety guidance adopted by the University as it relates to public health crises.
 Adherence to health and safety requirements applies to all residents, staff and visitors and extends to all aspects of residential life, including bedrooms, bathrooms, community kitchens, lounges, computer rooms, courtyards and other common spaces.

 Dining Services License